H722 MEng/BEng (Hons) Acoustical Engineering (4/3 years)

 Dolphins, jet engines, concert and sports halls, sound reproduction, environmental assessment, medical ultrasound, motion sickness, wind turbines, car refinement: put your maths and physics into action, and take a look at this MEng/BEng acoustical engineering degree.

 What makes a concert hall have ‘good acoustics'?
 What makes a car sound the way it does?
 How can we design cars to sound quieter or more pleasing?
 Is it OK for aeroplane wings to vibrate?
 How does sound travel under water?
-How can this be helpful to mankind and nature?
+How can this be helpful to humankind and nature?
 How can we identify key frequencies present in sound and vibration signals?
 Can this tell us useful information about the health of the engineering structure or animal that produced the signals?
 How does the ear interpret sound?
 How does this affect the way we reduce unwanted noise or compress audio files?
 Why are loudspeakers designed the way they are?
 How does the physics of sound impact on high quality sound recording and audio engineering?
 If these sorts of questions interest you then the Acoustical Engineering degrees at Southampton may be for you.

 Acoustical engineering degrees are taught in the Institute of Sound and Vibration Research (ISVR), one of the world's leading centres for research, teaching and consultancy in acoustics.
 It demands a remarkable breadth and depth of study, drawing on disciplines such as mechanics, materials, manufacturing, electronics and signal processing.
 Consequently, an acoustical engineering degree is an excellent choice for those who want to open up a broad range of scientific and engineering career options on graduation.